My Profile Photo

 Ian Tabolt

-I am also a stubborn bike commutor/advocate, an okay marathon runner, Yankees & Ravens fan, and father of two kids and two dogs.
+I am also a stubborn bike commutor/advocate, a perennial NYC marathon runner, a lifelong Yankees fan and recently converted Bills fan, and a proud father of three awesome kids.

 A Quick Introduction